mortii/anki-morphs/docs/src/user_guide/setup/settings/note-filter.md

 ### Overlapping filters

-If a card matches multiple filters then it will **only** be analyzed and sorted based on the **first matching filter**.
+If a card matches multiple filters, then it will **only** be analyzed and sorted based on the **first matching filter**.
-Any subsequent filters will skip analyzing and sorting the card.
+Any subsequent filters will not analyze and sort the card.

 If you were to do something like this:
 ![overlapping-filters.png](../../../img/overlapping-filters.png)

-Then the 2nd filter would do nothing because all the cards would have already been used by the 1st filter.
+Then the second filter would do nothing because all the cards would have already been used by the first filter.

-If you find yourself in a situation where you have overlapping note filters then there are two things you can do:
+If you find yourself in a situation where you have overlapping note filters, then there are two things you can do:

 - Make the filters more restrictive by using [tags](#tags)
 - Create a new note type.